-Sexual risk behavior and HAART: A comparative study of HIV-infected persons on HAART and on preventive therapy in Kenya
+Sexual risk behavior and HAART: A comparative study of HIV-infected persons on HAART and on preventive therapy in Kenya (HTML)

 Sarna,Avina; Luchters,Stanley; Geibel,Scott; Kaai,Susan; Munyao,Paul; Shikely,Khadija; Mandaliya,Kishorchandra N.; van Dam,C.Johannes; Temmerman,Marleen

 International Journal of STD and AIDS 19(2): 85-89

 Unprotected sex among persons receiving HAART remains a concern because of the risk of HIV transmission.
 A cross-sectional study comparing the sexual risk behaviour of 179 PLHA receiving HAART with that of 143 PLHA receiving preventive therapy (PT) with cotrimoxazole/isoniazid was conducted in Mombasa, Kenya.
 Forty-five percent of all participants were sexually active in the last six months.
 Participants receiving PT were more likely to report >2 partners (13% vs.1%; P=0.006).
 Participants receiving PT reported more unprotected sex with regular partners (OR: 3.9; 95%CI: 1.8-8.4) and also more STI symptoms (OR: 1.7; 95%CI: 1.0-2.8; P=0.059).
 More than 40 percent of all participants did not know the HIV-status of regular partners.
 Therefore, HAART was not associated with increased sexual risk behaviours though considerable risk of HIV-transmission remains.
 HIV care services need to emphasize partner testing and consistent condom use with all partners.